 - Metaphor: A metaphor on film is any imagery or footage that help us understand abstract concepts that aren’t easily created through narrative, text or dialogue.
 For instance, sunlight breaking through the clouds often represents hope in a story, while rains across a grassland represent rejuvenation or rebirth.

-- Portrait: These are the little details in a person’s demeanour, features and actions that add to their character development.
+- Portrait: These are the little details in a person’s demeanor, features and actions that add to their character development.
 You could show the elegance of an interviewer’s poise when they sit, or their anxiety in the way they bite their lip.
 Much like how a portrait painting reveals a character through the little details, a film portrait can do the same.

 Don’t Plan Shots at the Last Minute